-- We receive, on average, 400 MA applications, but we have space for approximately 30-40 students.
-Thus, the admission process is competitive.
+We receive approximately 400 MA applications each admissions cycle, but have space for 35-40 students.
+Thus, the admissions process is very competitive.

 - Note that we do consider other factors in addition to standardized test scores and GPA in reviewing applicants for admission.
-Please refer to our specific application guidelines on the application page.
+Please refer to our specific application guidelines on the MA Application page.

 - Applicants for admission to any SDSU MA program must also meet the general requirements for classified graduate standing to San Diego State University, as outlined in the current SDSU Graduate Bulletin.

 last updated: 9/9/2016